 Pelvic pain refers to pain in the lower abdomen and can be acute (short-term) or chronic (lasting 6 months or longer).
 It may be sporadic or constant, dull or sharp, mild to severe and may be triggered or exacerbated by everyday activities and bodily processes, including exercise, sexual intercourse and orgasm, menstruation and ovulation, urination and defecation (bowel movements).
-Pelvic pain affects the lives of millions of men and women worldwide.
+This pain affects the lives of millions of men and women worldwide.
 You are not alone and there is no need to suffer in silence.

 Pelvic pain is a common condition affecting millions of women worldwide.
 There is no need to suffer in silence.
-We are here to help end the cycle of pain so that you can get your life back again
+We are here to help end the cycle of pain so that you can get your life back again.

 What causes pelvic pain in women?

 This pain can stem from multiple causes and even in the same individual, the pain may be multifactorial in nature.
 In women, pain in the pelvis may be due to a problem with the uterus, tubes and/or ovaries, the urinary tract and lower intestines (rectosigmoid colon), the pelvic floor muscles and pelvic bones, the tissue that lines the pelvis (peritoneum), the pelvic nerves and blood vessels, the cervix, vagina, and vulva.